 If you choose to not fertilize your plant, that’s fine, too!
 Provided that they grow in rich soil with organic manure and other helpful decomposed leaf and bark matter, the plants will still thrive.
 This may be favored over-fertilization since the Hoya is slow-release epiphytes.

 – Temperature Requirements

 Hoya Lacunosas are hardy and temperature tolerant, though they won’t be able to survive very chilly weather.
-Because they have slightly succulent leaves and fleshy stems, it’s best to maintain a temperature of 68-77 degrees Fahrenheit, nothing below 50 degrees F.
+Because they have slightly succulent leaves and fleshy stems, it’s best to maintain a temperature of 68-77 degrees Fahrenheit.
+Never go below 50 degrees Fahrenheit.

 You should prune the plant only as needed so you can maintain a preferred size.
 It’s best to prune the plant after it stops blooming, since buds would form on newer growth.